East Side Airlines Terminal

-The East Side Airline Terminal was one of three air terminals in Midtown Manhattan, New York City.
-Opening in 1953, and occupying the full block west of 1st Avenue between 37th Street and 38th Street, the East Side Airline Terminal served as a location where passengers could purchase tickets and check baggage before boarding buses that would transport them to JFK Airport, LaGuardia Airport, or Newark Airport.
+The East Side Airlines Terminal was one of three air terminals in Midtown Manhattan, New York City.
+Opening in 1953, and occupying the full block west of 1st Avenue between 37th Street and 38th Street, the East Side Airlines Terminal served as a location where passengers could purchase tickets and check baggage before boarding buses that would transport them to JFK Airport, LaGuardia Airport, or Newark Airport.
 Bus operations at the terminal ended in 1984.
-The building was sold to private developers in 1985 and was largely incorporated into the base of a new 57-story apartment building built on the site.
+The building was sold to private developers in 1985 and was largely incorporated into the base of The Corinthian, a 57-story apartment building that was constructed on the site.

 History

 Planning and development

-The East Side Airline Terminal was the second air terminal constructed in Midtown Manhattan.
+The East Side Airlines Terminal was the second air terminal constructed in Midtown Manhattan.
 In 1946, only five years after the 42nd Street Airlines Terminal had opened on Park Avenue across from Grand Central Terminal, plans were announced to construct a new air terminal on the east side of Manhattan to provide bus service to La Guardia Field and Idlewild Airport, the latter of which was being constructed at the time.
 The site selected for the new terminal was on the west side of First Avenue between 37th and 38th streets, adjacent to the entrance to the Queens–Midtown Tunnel, which would allow buses traveling to and from the two airports in Queens to avoid traffic congestion on streets in the area of the 42nd Street Airlines Terminal.

 The new terminal was planned to be completed by 1950 and constructed using private funds by Manhattan Air Terminals, Inc. The site of the future terminal included a vacant parcel of land owned by the Triborough Bridge and Tunnel Authority (TBTA) on the west side of First Avenue, which they agreed to sell to Manhattan Air Terminals, Inc.; and privately owned apartment buildings, stores, and a gas station.

 By the end of 1948, most of the property had been acquired, but one of the parcels held out by increasing its selling price each time a purchase offer was made.
 New York City Mayor William O'Dwyer suggested that the TBTA get involved, and the authority agreed to build the airline terminal provided that modifications were made to the terminal's design and the airlines agreed to several conditions, including signing binding leases for the term of a bond issue, pledging set revenues, and reimbursing the city for lost revenue on property taxes.
 An agreement between the TBTA and airlines for construction of the new terminal was ultimately reached in August 1950.